moonbitlang/moonbit-course/course4/lecture4_en.md

 }
 ```

-We have previously used pattern matching to inspect the structure of lists and Options.
+We have previously used pattern matching to inspect the structure of `List` and `Option`.
 For instance, using `Nil` and `Cons` to match lists; `None` and `Some` to match Options.
-In fact, pattern matching can match values (logical values, numbers, characters, strings) as well as constructors.
+In fact, pattern matching can match values (booleans, numbers, characters, strings) as well as constructors.

 ```moonbit